aaronv15/ColoriseFiles/colorisefiles/README.md

 This extension contributes the following settings:

-* `fileColorizer.patterns`: Set the glob path for a file or files, and set the color. uses terminal.ansiX
+* `fileColorizer.patterns`: Set the glob path for a file or files, and set the color. uses any theme colors

 ## Known Issues